Courtesy of Visit Oxford

 Remember to pack your surfboard the next time you head to Missoula, Montana.

 Stay at throwback-themed Graduate Ann Arbor (a hotel chain that specializes in college settings), adjacent to the UMich campus.
 The hotel is home to a Poindexter Coffee, lined with cheeky vintage oil portraits, and a five-minute walk from Literati Books, a shop that lures locals with reading groups, coffee, and a public typewriter among shelves of books.
-Or check in at EVEN Hotel, set to open this September with sleek rooms (expect concrete design touches galore) housed in an old Holiday Inn Express revamped to the tune of $5 million.
-Both hotels are prime launchpads for a night on the town.
+Or check in at Even Hotel, with sleek rooms (expect concrete design touches galore) housed in an old Holiday Inn Express revamped to the tune of $5 million.
+Both hotels are prime launchpads for a night out.

-For dinner, head directly to the Blue Llama Jazz Club, which opened this spring and is arguably the most foodie-focused new restaurant in the Midwest; you can bite into crispy foie gras PB&Js (made with Michigan strawberry jam) or crawfish étouffée croquettes while local artists like Detroit’s Gwen Laster Quartet take the stage.
+For dinner, head directly to the Blue Llama Jazz Club, which opened in 2019 and is arguably the most foodie-focused new restaurant in the Midwest; you can bite into crispy foie gras PB&Js (made with Michigan strawberry jam) or crawfish étouffée croquettes while local artists like Detroit’s Gwen Laster Quartet take the stage.

 Oxford is most famous for two things: William Faulkner (whose 1844 home, Rowan Oak, is open for tours) and football.
 But if literary and sports legends don’t do it for you, don’t worry; there’s plenty to see in the home of Ole Miss.